Extensor Tendonitis

 Treatment for extensor tendonitis aims to reduce irritation, inflammation and pain in top of foot.
 There are a number of things that can help:

-- Rest: It is really important to avoid aggravating activities for ample time to allow the tendon to heal.
+• Rest: It is really important to avoid aggravating activities for ample time to allow the tendon to heal.
 If it hurts, stop!
+In severe cases your doctor may advise wearing a walking boot or using crutches to completely rest the tendons.

 What Else Can Help

-One of the best ways to treat extensor tendonitis is with a programme of stretching and strengthening exercises.
+Extensor tendonitis is the most common cause of top of foot pain.
+One of the best ways to treat extensor tendonitis is with a program of stretching and strengthening exercises.
 Find out more about how to stretch and strengthen the calf muscles in the calf exercises section to help prevent and treat extensor tendinopathy and other common causes of foot pain.

 Tendonitis can occur in a number of locations around the foot and ankle.
-Find out more in the foot tendonitis section, including achilles tendonitis which is a common cause of heel pain.
+Find out more in the foot tendonitis section, including:

 Extensor tendonitis is just one of the possible causes of pain on the top of the foot.
 If this isn't sounding quite like your problem, visit the Top Of Foot Pain section for help working out what else might be going on and how to treat it.